 2.Healthy food for the whole family (presentation).

-3. Nutrition is the basis of life (oral journal).
+3.Nutrition is the basis of life (oral journal).

-4. How to become Hercules? (distance travel).
+4.How to become Hercules? (correspondence travel).

-5. Vegetables and fruits - vitamin products (conversation).
+5.Vegetables and fruits - vitamin products (conversation).

 6.What are nutrients?
 (Questions and answers).

-7. "Useful" and "harmful" products (crossword puzzle).
+7. “Healthy” and “harmful” foods (crossword puzzle).

-8. What do you know the rules of eating? (generalization of knowledge and skills).
+8.What rules of eating do you know? (generalization of knowledge and skills).

-9. What does a person need in food? (food rules)
+9.What does a person need in food? (nutrition rules)

-senior level:
+Senior level:

-1. Healthy eating (question and answer hour).
+1.Healthy eating (question and answer hour).

-3. Home doctor (conversation with the "doctor").
+3. House doctor (conversation with the “doctor”).

-4. The way of the pie (presentation).
+4.The path of the pie (presentation).

 6. Health pantry in the forest, in the garden (correspondence trip).

-7. "Evil products" (crossword puzzle).
+7. “Evil products” (compiling a crossword puzzle).

 9. Rational nutrition is the key to a healthy lifestyle (conversation).